TheBeachLab/selfhosted/README.md

 And restart fail2ban `sudo service fail2ban restart`

 Now configure 2FA.
 Install `sudo apt install libpam-google-authenticator`, Run `google-authenticator` and scan the qr in your mobile phone app.
 Edit `sudo nano /etc/pam.d/sshd` and comment out `@include common-auth`.
 At the bottom of the file add `auth required pam_google_authenticator.so`.

+We won't  use our password to login via ssh.
+Instead we will import our public ssh keys from github or gitlab to log in via ssh.
+In my case I am importing my public keys from github.

+`ssh-import-id gh:thebeachlab`

 Now edit `sudo nano /etc/ssh/sshd_config` and add/modify:

 ```bash
 ChallengeResponseAuthentication yes